 Still in 2013, the issue of the existence of a large-scale corruption in the judicial system was put on the agenda of the public authority by the Ad-Hoc Report of the Human Rights Defender "On the right to fair trial".
-In the further years, various local and international organisations continuously emphasised this issue and the necessity of combating it.33 According to the data of the Global Corruption Barometer of 2017, 41% of the surveyed think that the majority of the judges in Armenia or all of them take http://www.ombuds.am/resources/ombudsman/uploads/files/publications/8c6abc664ac32d0042d7476a67b4b899.pdf, https://am.usembassy.gov/wp-content/uploads/sites/92/hrr2017_arm.pdf, bribes, and 17% think that only some judges take bribes.
+In the further years, various local and international organisations continuously emphasised this issue and the necessity of combating it.36 According to the data of the Global Corruption Barometer of 2017, 41% of the surveyed think that the majority of the judges in Armenia or all of them take bribes, and 17% think that only some judges take bribes.
 Certainly, the considerable progress that the judicial system has made in recent years in both overcoming corruption and enhancing professionalism cannot be disregarded.
-However, corruption risks are one of the causes of the mistrust in the judicial system voiced by the general public, especially during the last year.
-Overcoming corruption in the judicial system is one of the absolute priorities of this Strategy34.

-For more details on declaration, see the Republic of Armenia Anti-Corruption Strategy and its Implementation Action Plan for 2019-2022.
+35 For more details regarding the reforms of declaration, see the Republic of Armenia Anti-Corruption Strategy and its Implementation Action Plan for 2019-2022.